zhouo/Vanity-table/README.md

 meteor

+Guest can browse through the production pages but can't post reviews and make your own list.
 After log in, you will see user's menu.
-You can add your product.
-Review and warning function still under developement.
+You can add your current product to table and rate it.
+You can also add your dream product to wishlist.
+System will show you how many similar products you already have.